rui-batista/SAML.PoC/README.md

 }
 ```

-That seems enough for the .NET recon the roles annotations in MVC controllers, like
+That seems enough for the .NET recognize the roles annotations in MVC controllers, like

 ```CS
 [Authorize(Roles = "role1,role2")]
 ```

 ### Using Keycloak Groups for role granting
 Select *Groups*, double click the group, then *Role Mappings*, select the client who has the roles defined and add the roles you want assigned to this group.
 Then add or remove users from the group.

-### Certificates...
+### Problems with Certificates...

 > https://stackoverflow.com/questions/44066709/your-connection-is-not-private-neterr-cert-common-name-invalid
 >